Substantial Disruptions in Patient Care or Education (Disaster) Policy

 Policy Statement

-The ACGME may also invoke the ACGME Extraordinary Circumstances policy in response to circumstances that significantly alter the ability of a sponsor and its programs to support resident/fellow education, in which case the sponsoring institution will take all necessary steps to comply with ACGME requirements, policies and procedures as outlined below.
+All efforts will be made to address extraordinary circumstances locally.
+The ACGME may also invoke the ACGME Extraordinary Circumstances policy in response to circumstances that significantly alter the ability of a sponsor and its programs to support resident/fellow education, in which case the sponsoring institution will take all necessary steps to comply with ACGME requirements, policies and procedures.

 Applicable Requirements and Policies